ALEHACKsp/BasicPythonMenu/README.md

-This is a basic program which displays a menu with four options.
+This is a basic program that displays a menu with four options.

 1. Reverse your message
 2. Translate your message to another language